Glossary

 By following the principles of atomic design, designers and developers can create a cohesive, scalable Design System that can be easily maintained and updated over time.

-Base styles
+Base components

 Components

-Components are reusable parts of the Design System.
+Components are reusable parts of the design system.
 Each component has been developed to meet a user interface need.
 All components work together to create different patterns and templates.

 Component library